 - make recommendations on the appointment and remuneration of external auditors and to monitor their performance; approve and monitor the policy for non-audit services provided to the Group by the external auditors to ensure that the independence of the auditors is not compromised.

 The Remuneration Committee is chaired by Anna Walker and is responsible for determining the broad policy and framework for the remuneration of Executive Directors and senior managers.
 It also determines the nature and scale of incentive performance arrangements that reward individuals across the business for their contribution to the success of the business.

-The Nominations Committee is chaired by Robert Ayling.
+The Nominations Committee is chaired by Alastair Lyons.
 The Committee’s role is to review the size, structure and composition of the Board.
 It leads the process for making appointments to the Board, ensures that there is a rigorous and transparent process for the appointment of new Directors and ensures that plans are in place for orderly successions to the Board and to other senior executive management positions.

 Further details on the composition and work of each of the Committees can be found in Glas Cymru’s current Annual Report and Accounts.